 Your help provides our homeless pets with exercise and socialization.
 All volunteers must be over 18 years of age, fill out a volunteer application, and participate in and pass our hands on orientation.
-Organizations or groups with more than three people- please call in advance to get more information.
+Organizations or groups with more than three people, please call in advance to get more information.
 Please fill out your volunteer application, print, and bring with you.
 Otherwise arrive to orientation 10 minutes before the start to fill out an application before we begin the class.
 To sign up for your orientation class, you can call the office or sign up in person in the adoption center. *Please be aware that once you complete the Volunteer Orientation, One Love requires a commitment of 2 visits per month for the first 8 months.
 If this commitment is not met, you will lose your volunteer privileges. *

 Please read over the following policies.
-All volunteers are bound to follow the policies put forward for your safety, the safety of others, and for the safety of our animals.
+All volunteers are required to follow the policies put forward for your safety, the safety of others, and for the safety of our animals.
 If these policies are not followed we will dismiss you from the shelter.
-Please keep in mind these are shelter animals and some have been neglected, abused, or may not like other animals.
+Please keep in mind these are shelter animals and some may have been neglected, abused, or might not like other animals.

 - There is a mandatory volunteer orientation training which you will need to sign up for.
 These sessions will go over how to handle the dogs and cats properly with staff members, selecting what dog/cat enrichment program you wish to participate in, and facility duties around the adoption center.

-- Court ordered community service hours that need to be completed at non profit organizations can no longer be validated at our facility.
+- Court ordered community service hours that need to be completed at non profit organizations can NOT be validated at our facility.

 - Please wear appropriate clothing when coming to our shelter.
 For safety reasons, please do not wear sandals, flip flops, skirts, or shirts that do not cover your back or stomach.
 If you are not wearing appropriate clothing you may be asked to leave or your volunteer privileges may be limited.